RonnyPfannschmidt-Attic/anyvc/docs/backends/index.rst

 -----------

 The Subversion backend is split as well.
-The workdir part is implemented in terms of the cli, because the subversion checkout api requires complicated locking patterns.
+The workdir part is implemented in terms of the CLI, because the Subversion checkout api requires complicated locking patterns.
 The Repository support is implemented in terms of subvertpy.